 Evidence of English language ability to the required CEFR level is a requirement for many UK visa applicants.
 Below we look at which IELTS test you will need to take and what score you will require for each type of UK visa, based on the required minimum CEFR level and skills for that particular category of visa.
 For example:

-- Tier 2 (General) visa – this will require CEFR level B1 including reading, writing, speaking and listening for which you will need to score 4.0 overall and for each of the four skills in the IELTS for UKVI test.
+- Skilled Worker visa – this will require CEFR level B1 including reading, writing, speaking and listening for which you will need to score 4.0 overall and for each of the four skills in the IELTS for UKVI test.

 - Tier 2 (Sportsperson) visa – this will require CEFR level A1 for which you will need to pass the IELTS Life Skills at A1, or score 4.0 overall and for both speaking and listening skills in the IELTS for UKVI test.